Ring of Fear (film)

 Ring of Fear is a 1954 American film noir directed by James Edward Grant and starring Clyde Beatty and Mickey Spillane as themselves.
 The cast also featured Pat O'Brien, Sean McClory and Marian Carr.
 Additional scenes were directed by William A. Wellman.
 It was shot in CinemaScope and Warnercolor.
 It was designed partly to take advantage of the popular success of the Mike Hammer adaptations produced by Victor Saville for United Artists.

-Synopsis
+Plot

 With a deranged killer on the loose in his circus, lion tamer Beatty calls in mystery writer Spillane to solve the case.